-EasyPost pulls funds from a balance you set up in EasyPost's Billing Section to pay for labels and other EasyPost services.Your recharge amount is the amount of money you'd like to reinsert into your balance from your account or credit card.
+EasyPost pulls funds from the balance you set up in EasyPost's Billing Section to pay for labels and other EasyPost services.Your recharge amount is the amount of money you'd like to replenish into your balance from your bank account or credit card.

-If you use a carrier other than USPS to generate labels, you will be billed for return labels by the carrier directly.
+If you use a carrier other than USPS to generate labels, you will be billed directly through your carrier account for return labels.
 If you have any questions about billing, please contact your carrier's support team or your carrier representative.